React nodes

 and marginTop

-properties in HTML DOM, we'd do the following, supposing that h1Element
+element in the DOM, we'd do the following (supposing that h1Element

 h1Element.style.marginLeft = '70px';